On the critical group of hinge graphs: Preliminaries

 \begin{lemma} Let $b=\lcm(k_1-1\dots, k_n-1)$.
 Then \end{lemma}

-For completeness, we detail the proof below. \begin{proof} Let Then $g$ divides $b/(k_j-1)$ for all $1 \leq j \leq i-1, i+1 \leq j \leq n$.
+For completeness, we detail the proof below. \begin{proof} Let Then $g$ divides $b/(k_j-1)$ for all $1 \leq j \leq n$.
 Hence, for each $j$ there exists some $d_j$ such that so $g\cdot d_j(k_j-1)=b$ and $g$ divides $b$.
 Dividing through by $g$ we see that and therefore $(k_j-1)$ divides $b/g$, but this was true for all $j$ and hence $b/g$ must be a multiple of all $k_j-1$.
 Since $b$ is the least common multiple that means $g=1$. \end{proof}

+\begin{remark} This lemma holds if we eliminate one of the $k_i-1$ provided that the least common multiple does not change, which we make use of in the proof of Theorem \ref{thm:diffepsilon}. \end{remark}

-\begin{remark} The above lemma is important because the number of firings of vertices using this approach will always be coprime (as $g=1$).
-However, this is not enough, since the greatest common divisor may not be invariant under the vector $\mathbf{1}$.
-We will use the next theorem to ensure this is not the case. \end{remark}
+We use the above lemma to determine that the number of times that vertices are fired for our specific divisors, multiplied by their orders (e.g., $(k-1)\eta_{x,y}$), are coprime.
+Therefore, we obtain that specific multiple as the order of the divisor in the critical group.
+However, this is not sufficient, as this coprimality between our elements may not be invariant under addition of the vector $\mathbf{1}$, the kernel of the graph Laplacian.
+We will use the next result in the proofs of Proposition \ref{diffdelta} and Theorem \ref{thm:diffepsilon} to ensure this is not the case.

 \begin{lemma} Let $\{n,2n,...mn\}$ and $\{m,2m,...nm\}$ be two sets of positive integers with $n,m$ coprime.
 Then there exists some element of each set such that they differ by exactly 1. \end{lemma}